 What you want more than anything is positive word of mouth by your clients.
 Your business can grow as large as you like it to, as long as you have clients telling other people how great you are.

-Let the client know they can tell you if they wanted something done differently or something done that was not done.
+Inform the client that they can share if they want something done differently or if something was not completed.
 Some clients will be very picky, others not so much.
 The most important thing is to know your client and to never make it seem like a bother.

 Use an online text reminder service (e.g. AppointmentSMS.com) to send your customers a text appointment reminder the day before their appointment.